 ACR 147.
-REFRIGERATION TRANSITION AND RECOVERY
+REFRIGERANT TRANSITION AND RECOVERY (3-0-3)

 This course is EPA approved and covers material relating to the requirements necessary for Type I, II, III, and universal certification.
-The EPA certification exam is administered at the end of the course.
-On completion, students should be able to pass the EPA refrigerant certification exam.
+On completion, students should be prepared to pass the EPA 668 certification exam.